-General subject learning objectives GENERAL OBJECTIVES To consolidate, deepen and widen students' communicative competence in English through the practice of the different linguistic skills in an academic and professional context.
-Widen and consolidate the fundamental aspects of CEFR level C1.1 making their use more complex and automatic.Acquire linguistic knowledge corresponding to CEFR level C1.2 as described in the Common European Framework of Reference for Languages (CEFR).
+- To consolidate, deepen and widen students' communicative competence in English through the practice of the different linguistic skills in an academic and professional context. - Widen and consolidate the fundamental aspects of CEFR level C1.1 making their use more complex and automatic. - Acquire linguistic knowledge corresponding to CEFR level C1.2 as described in the Common European Framework of Reference for Languages (CEFR).
 The Common European Framework of Reference for Languages standardizes linguistic knowledge inside the European Union.

-To promote awareness of and respect for the cultures where the language studied is spoken.
-To acquire a very advanced linguistic level and a full understanding of register To develop a wide knowledge of cultural differences in the English-speaking world To develop the capacity to write at university level: using nuances, note-taking, summarising etc. To develop strategies and techniques to be able to extract all relevant information from an academic text To know how to use highly colloquial and idiomatic expressions To reinforce independent-learning strategies SPECIFIC OBJECTIVES Reading comprehension To understand authentic texts To have the tools to understand university-level texts To understand scientific texts To understand scientific texts To understand scientific texts Listening comprehension To extract specific information in any context, including academic To recognise differences in meaning as a result of intonation, vocabulary or structures To understand authentic texts taken from any source
+- To promote awareness of and respect for the cultures where the language studied is spoken. - To acquire a very advanced linguistic level and a full understanding of register - To develop a wide knowledge of cultural differences in the English-speaking world - To develop the capacity to write at university level: using nuances, note-taking, summarising etc. - To develop strategies and techniques to be able to extract all relevant information from an academic text - To know how to use highly colloquial and idiomatic expressions - To reinforce independent-learning strategies

+- To understand authentic texts

+- To understand literary texts

+- To have the tools to understand university-level texts

+- To understand scientific texts

-To understand conversations and interviews
+- To fully understand webpages

+- To extract specific information in any context, including academic - To recognise differences in meaning as a result of intonation, vocabulary or structures - To understand authentic texts taken from any source
-between native speakers

-To understand different accents
+- To understand conversations and interviews between native speakers - To understand different accents

-Written expression

-Academic reports
+- Academic reports

-Descriptive texts
+- Descriptive texts

-Discursive texts
+- Discursive texts

-Narrative texts
+- Narrative texts

-Formal writing
+- Formal writing

-Academic notetaking
+- Academic notetaking

-Academic summaries
+- Academic summaries

-Film or book critiques
+- Film or book critiques

-Spoken expression

-To deliver formal presentations

-• To maintain a conversation in any situation

-• To use intonation, lexis and linguistic structures to show finer shades of meaning

-• To control a wide range of conversation strategies at a high level

-To use appropriate vocabulary in any context
+- To deliver formal presentations - To maintain a conversation in any situation - To use intonation, lexis and linguistic structures to show finer shades of meaning - To control a wide range of conversation strategies at a high level - To use appropriate vocabulary in any context